IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 ## Means of attacking

-The above attacks can be carried out in different ways.
-We list here the most common ones:
+The attacks described above can be carried out using various methods.
+Below are some of the most common approaches:

-* Installation of spyware or spoofing: This form of attack consists of installing unwanted tools into a device in order to gain access to accounts or for active monitoring.
-It can also take the form of remote access by remotely "hacking" security questions, passwords or any authentication mechanism.
-Most of the time, these tools are installed without the victim's knowledge.
+* Spyware Installation and Spoofing: This method involves installing malicious software on the victim's device to gain unauthorized access to their accounts or to conduct active monitoring.
+It may also include spoofing techniques to bypass security measures, such as remotely compromising security questions, passwords, or other authentication methods.
+These tools are typically installed without the victim's knowledge, giving the attacker covert access to their personal information.

-* Coercion and control: This form of attack consists of using coercion and control (which can be physical, emotional or psychological) to gain access to devices, network devices, accounts or digital information.
-It often takes the form of forcing victims to reveal passwords or account/devices authentication mechanisms.
+* Coercion and Control: This form of attack leverages physical, emotional, or psychological manipulation to gain access to a victim's devices, network credentials, or digital information.
+It often involves forcing the victim to reveal sensitive details, such as passwords, PINs, or authentication mechanisms for their accounts and devices, creating an environment of control and fear.

-* Shared network plans between family/relationship members: Often times, an attacker is the legal "owner" of a device (owning children's devices, for example) or accounts (a bank account, for example), or they have access to accounts/devices as they are part of a shared family plan.
-This enables an attacker to carry out the previously mentioned attacks without the knowledge of the victim and without the need for installation of tools.
+* Shared Network Plans and Account Ownership: In some cases, an attacker may be the legal owner of a device (e.g., a parent's control over a child's device) or have access to shared family accounts or network plans.
+For instance, an abuser may control a joint bank account or device within a shared family plan, allowing them to carry out attacks without the victim's knowledge and without needing to install malicious software.

-* Monitoring: This means of attack consists of the abuse of social media and any public information found on digital tools from the victim that has been shared through them.
-It also involves installing tools for active monitoring on devices or using "benign" applications in a dual-use manner (applications, such as the "track my phone" one).
+* Monitoring: This method involves the exploitation of social media and other publicly available information to track the victim's activities.
+It may also include the installation of monitoring tools on the victim's devices or the abuse of "benign" applications (e.g., location-tracking apps) in a malicious way.
+The attacker uses these tools to keep tabs on the victim's movements and interactions, often in secret.

-* Exposure: This means of attack consists of the abuse of social media to enhance harassment.
-It consists of using social media to post harmful content to humiliate, to harass family or friends, for doxxing or to non-consensually share intimate/private media.
+* Exposure: This method involves the use of social media platforms to amplify harassment.
+It includes actions such as posting harmful content to embarrass, humiliate, or intimidate the victim, or sharing private information like intimate images without consent.
+This form of attack may also involve doxxing, where the victim's personal details are shared publicly to cause distress or harm to their relationships and reputation.

 # Specific abused technology

-In the research of the ways attackers use technology to enhance IPV, we see this specific technology being abused:
+Research into how attackers exploit technology to enhance IPV reveals that the following technologies are frequently abused:

-* Passwords and authentication mechanisms: all authentication mechanisms can be used to enhance IPV as they are the single point of failure used by attackers to get access to the account and/or devices (and, once they have access to those, they can get further access to other accounts or devices).
-Attackers can use specialised tools (to be installed in devices) to record authentication mechanisms, they can coerce victims in order to get access to devices, and more.
+* Passwords and Authentication Mechanisms: Authentication systems are often the primary point of failure in IPV attacks.
+Once an attacker gains access to a victim's account or device, they can use that access to compromise additional accounts or devices.
+Attackers can use specialized tools, often installed surreptitiously on the victim's device, to capture authentication data.
+They may also coerce victims into revealing passwords or bypassing security features.
+This includes targeting biometrics (e.g., fingerprints, facial recognition), two-factor authentication (2FA) systems, and other multi-layered security methods.

-  They can also mount these attacks against fingerprints and biometric authentication mechanisms, 2-factor authentication devices/applications and more.
-* Media and private information: attackers can use the access to accounts/devices to gain access to media and private information.
-This media can later be used to bribe a victim, to humiliate them (by publicly posting it), to enhance harassment and more.
+* Media and Private Information: Attackers who gain access to devices or accounts can harvest private media and sensitive personal information.
+This data can then be used to extort the victim, humiliate them (by sharing it publicly), or escalate harassment.
+Private communications, photos, and other intimate materials are particularly vulnerable to such exploitation, often used as leverage in controlling or threatening the victim.

-* Recovery of account mechanisms: as with authentication mechanisms, attackers can use 2-factor authentication devices, accounts and/or applications to get access to other accounts or profiles
-* Lack of blocking mechanisms and abuse of anonymous mechanisms: Often times attackers carry out abuse by:
-  * Contacting through fake numbers
+* Account Recovery Mechanisms: In addition to direct access to authentication mechanisms, attackers can manipulate account recovery processes to gain unauthorized access to accounts.
+This includes exploiting weaknesses in 2FA devices, recovery email systems, or password reset tools.
+By compromising these systems, attackers can gain control over multiple online profiles, furthering their ability to surveil and control the victim.

+* Lack of Blocking Mechanisms and Exploitation of Anonymous Channels: Many platforms and communication tools lack effective blocking or reporting mechanisms, which attackers exploit to continue their abuse.
+Common tactics include:

-  * Contacting through fake accounts
+  * Using fake phone numbers or burner accounts to contact the victim.
-  * Sending messages to applications that have a "open" chanel for receiving any message.
-  * Abusing of read-recipes to enhance control.
+  * Sending messages via platforms with open channels that do not require mutual consent (e.g., messaging apps with open chat features).
+  * Exploiting "read receipts" or similar features to monitor the victim's engagement with their messages, thereby gaining further control.
-  * Abusing the lack of blocking mechanisms.
+  * Abusing the absence of robust blocking features to maintain constant contact and harassment.

 # Recommendations